Damages Desktops

 "Mr Bennet, you are welcome," Mr Darcy began.
 The tone, Andrew noticed, held a modicum of caution.
 "Mr and Mrs Bingley, I presume, informed you of your daughter's presence as a guest of myself and my sister?"

 "They did, much to my surprise," Andrew replied, his eyes flicking briefly to his silent daughter.
 He had never seen her expression more tightly controlled before.
-"I came to inform you, Lizzy of an event which I myself was informed of only a few days ago.
+"I came to inform you, Lizzy, of an event which I myself was informed of only a few days ago.
 I decided to save the lawyer a trip, believing that I could deliver the news better than he."

-Back in the Library, Mr Bennet now turned his gaze from the double doors from whence his daughter had quitted the room, to the man standing before him, with new understanding.
-He had seen Mr Darcy clasp his daughter's hand when he had spoken of her husband's accident, and therefore had not missed the silent movements of said hand to a pocket, draw something out, then slip it on the bare third finger of her left hand.
+Back in the Library, Mr Bennet now turned his gaze from the double doors from whence his daughter had quitted the room, to the man standing before him, with a new understanding.
+He had seen Mr Darcy clasp his daughter's hand when he had spoken of her husband's accident, and therefore had not missed the silent movements of said hand to a pocket, drawing something out, then slipping it on one of the bare fingers of her left hand, just as he had observed his daughter's reaction to it.
+That Elizabeth received the gift with just as much surprise as he, could not be denied.
+Yet, at the same time, delight had come over her face, whereas Andrew's features had held only astonishment.

 "I see my daughter has once again, managed to surprise her father," he now remarked, watching the gentleman opposite him carefully.